 - Citations honor your sources, and give them fair credit.
 We prefer you cite your sources in text and avoid using footnotes, but if you must include a note, please use footnotes, not endnotes.
 Please DO NOT include a bibliography or list of works cited.
 Remember, this is NOT an academic journal, so if your article includes lots of scholarly notes and source attributions you probably need to rewrite it for a popular audience.

-- Finally, write your article using WORD or PAGES, please format your article using Arial 11 point font, and use bold only for your title and your section headings.
+- Finally, write your article using WORD, please format your article using Arial 11 point font, and use bold only for your title and your section headings.
 For a sample article with proper formatting, click here.

 All submissions should be sent to our Acquisitions Editor, Michael Cheuk, and should be properly formatted before submission.
 If you have formatting or submissions questions, please contact Michael.